Does the Acast embed player pre-load audio on my website?

 Do plays from my embed player count to my download?

 Yes!
+Plays from your embed player count for your downloads.
 When your followers listen to your episodes on a website through an embed player, that counts towards your downloads in your Insights.

 Can I customize the look of my embed player?